 Our chimney is 27″ wide by 25″ high by 23″ deep.
 The chimney is in a relatively new home ( 4 years ).
 We have a special air system installed by the builder.
 There is a vent under the grate that we keep open when operating the fire.
 The fireplace working really, really well and we use it a lot.
 If we could make one wish, it would be to make the opening to the fireplace bigger.

 All of what I am reading is that “if” this is even possible, it would be a big job and quite expensive.
 We are just about to reface the fireplace and wanted a firm answer from an expert on whether such a change is recommended and safe, and also the cost involved.

 Because all of our homes are so darn airtight, this could be a complex re-design situation.

-There are way too many variables for me to give you a firm answer or estimate of cost here online.
+There are way too many variables for me to give you a firm answer and estimate of cost here online.

 It is very important to go online and read their customer reviews from Google, BBB and Angies List.

-Personally, I love taking on projects like this and I have successfully completed many of these projects, but I have walked away from just as many as well.
+Also, I personally love taking on projects like this and I have successfully completed many of these projects, but I have walked away from just as many as well.
 Yes, it would be “a big job and quite expensive,” but I’ll bet this a is very do-able.